LucasMartinsCeleiro/AdventOfCode2024/day_3/README.md

 3. **Step 3**: Parse the extracted instructions to compute `X * Y` for each valid `mul` instruction.
 4. **Step 4**: Sum up all the results and return the final result.

-# Day 2 : Red-Nosed Reports : Part 2
+# Day 3 : Mull it Over : Part 2

 ## Puzzle instructions